majacQ/8895-bootloaders_and_modems/README.md

 # Modem and bootloader repository
 **for Samsung Galaxy S8(+)/Note8 Exynos variants (including korean N)**

-### Do note this is not a way to downgrade revision of modem and bootloader.
+### Note: this is not a way to downgrade revision of modem and bootloader.

 ```
 Copyright 2019-2020 © corsicanu